bpradana/gxe/README.md

 Basically, you create a graph with nodes.
 Each node is a Python function (or callable if you want to be more general).
 You connect the nodes with edges.
 When you run the graph, it executes the nodes in order based on the nodes dependencies.

 ## License
-Graph Execution Engine is licensed under Do What The Fuck You Want To Public License.
+Graph Execution Engine is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.